Unrag

 Understanding and optimizing ingest and retrieve performance.

-UnRAG is designed to be fast by default, but understanding where time goes helps you optimize for your specific workload.
+Unrag is designed to be fast by default, but understanding where time goes helps you optimize for your specific workload.
 Let's look at the performance characteristics of both operations and the knobs you can turn.

 Where time goes during ingestion